enpkg/enpkg_workflow/README.md

 # single_sample_metaboflow
-Summary of the different steps to independantly process metabolomics samples and integrate knowledge.
+Summary of the different steps to independantly process metabolomics samples and integrate knowledge to finally build an Experimental Natural Products Knowledge Graph (ENPKG).

 # Individual sample scale processing:
 These steps needs to be run only once for each sample.